Summary in English

 - The trams will be given an own street space and are not going to share space with other traffic means, crossings exepted.

-- Is going to be located nearby the research center ESS, at the end of the tramline.
+- Is located nearby the research center ESS, at the end of the tramline.

-- The construction works on the infrastructure starts in January, 2017, and continues until the end of 2018.
+- The construction works on the infrastructure started in January, 2017, and were finished at the end of the 2019.

-- The operation of the trams is planned to begin in Spring 2020.
+- The operation of the trams is planned to begin on the 13th of December, 2020.

 Would you like to contact us for more information in English?